Snawoot/jsonsurfer/README.md

 ## Installing
 jsonsurfer is distributed as standalone JAR assembly, suitable to be runned with modern Java Runtime Environment.
-You just have to [download](https://github.com/Snawoot/jsonsurfer/releases/download/v0.2/jsonsurfer-assembly-0.2.jar) and run it from command line.
+You just have to [download](https://github.com/Snawoot/jsonsurfer/releases/download/v0.3/jsonsurfer.jar) and run it from command line.

 ## Building
-This application uses sbt as build tool.
+This application uses `gradle` as build tool.

-To build standalone jar-file suitable for common Java VM you may issue `sbt assembly` command
+To build standalone jar-file suitable for common Java VM you may issue `gradle jar` command

 ## Usage
 ### Syntax
 ```
-java -jar jsonsurfer-assembly-0.2.jar <filename> [ <filter regexp> [group key regexp] ]
+java -jar jsonsurfer.jar <filename> [ <filter regexp> [group key regexp] ]
 ```

 ### Examples